DDC Course Application Process

 DDC Course and Application Review Process

-Application deadlines for the Fall 2021 meetings (designations to be applied towards Winter 2022 courses) are:
+Application deadlines for the Winter 2024 meetings (designations to be applied towards Fall 2024 courses) are:

 Do not use the new Curriculum Management Software form.
-Use the PDF application forms linked below, and send to McKenna Maurino, email@example.com.
+Use the PDF application forms linked below and please email your application file, syllabus, and supporting course materials to Angie Hernandez at [email protected] and Barbara Klein at [email protected].

 The Dearborn Discovery Core Subcommittee has the responsibility of reviewing all faculty requests for course approvals into the Dearborn Discovery Core.
 The Subcommittee shall meet once in early Fall semester and twice in the Winter semester.